Sing a New Psalm:

 Guide our decisions and help us

-to value spiritual goods above material—
+to value spiritual goods above material ones—

 We ask this in the name of your Son, Jesus Christ,